christian-draeger/news-cli/README.md

 # Example project
-An example project for the backend class to play around and teaching basic usage of external APIs =)
+An example project for the backend class to play around and teaching basic usage of external APIs =) it will creatze an html file in the project root depending in given search and filter terms

 ## How to build: